Easy database source control with Git, SVN, and TFS

-Source Control for Oracle is a Windows application that makes it easy to version-control your schemas with Git, SVN and TFS.
+Source Control for Oracle is a Windows application that makes it easy to version-control your schemas and static data with Git, SVN, and TFS.
 You can continue making changes in your IDE without the need to work on separate script files, so there's no disruption to the way you work.

 Source Control for Oracle checks your changes into version control for you — so you don't have to rely on manual scripting and source-controlling processes.
 You can compare changes to source control and see highlighted differences.
 When you're ready, just type a message and click Check in.

 The History tab shows every change, so you can easily track which objects were changed, who checked them in, and when.
 Each object can be compared before and after check-in with the differences viewer.
 If something went wrong with your latest change, the difference viewer makes it easy to spot and fix.